 This loop continues until all your performance objectives are met.
 It’s what makes PBD a true design process.

-Phew!
-That was a technical deep dive, but hopefully, it gives you a much clearer picture of the analytical heavy lifting involved in PBD.
-It’s definitely a step up from straightforward prescriptive design, but the ability to truly understand and target specific building performance is incredibly powerful, especially as we push for more resilient structures here in Canada.
+The material here is deliberately detailed, but it should give you a much clearer picture of the analytical heavy lifting involved in PBD.
+It’s a step up from straightforward prescriptive design, and the ability to truly understand and target specific building performance is incredibly powerful, especially as we push for more resilient structures here in Canada.